Streaming video online has become a key part of many brands’ business models, and the way brands utilize video content has evolved.

 And if you offer subscriptions to your users, password protection integration requires a password to view your content and gives easy access to your subscribers.

-Platform Comparison: 5 Top Unified Apps for Live Streaming & VOD
+Comparing the 5 Top Platforms for Live Streaming & VOD

 While there are a large number of streaming platforms that handle either live streaming or VOD, there are very few that handle both options.
 Here are five of the most popular unified video streaming solutions available: